Learn how to configure LoopEdge for remote access using these instructions:

 Why Configure Remote Access?

-Using a software-defined private network, LoopEdge Remote Access lets you:
+Using a software-defined private network, LoopEdge Remote Access enables:

-- Access LoopEdge software, no matter where in the world it resides.
+- Access to LoopEdge software, no matter where in the world it resides.

 - Diagnose LoopEdge issues without requiring on-premise intervention.

 Using the network's unique Node ID as a secure token, an end-to-end handshake between devices ensures a direct, secure connection.

 Refer to the following sections on this page to configure remote access to LoopEdge:

 The following high-level diagram illustrates the basic steps required to configure a cloud connector for enabling remote access to LoopEdge.
 Detailed steps are listed in this procedure.